pbassham/lava-runner/README.md

 # lava-tester README

-This is the README for your extension "lava-tester".
+This is the README for your extension "lava-runner".
 After writing up a brief description, we recommend including the following sections.

 - [ ] TODO: Add a link to the LAVA documentation
 - [ ] TODO: Make it throw lava errors based on the schema